Juddinnn/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** __Fill answer here__.
+The files in the container are not persistent.
+The helloworld.txt removed when user give docker rm command.
+It deleted all data stored in container.
+This happens because container designed to be ephemeral and stateless.
+Containers use for very short time, disposable and do not retain dta after they are removed.
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__.
+Yes we can run multiples instances of debian linux.

 ## Running your own container with persistent storage